The Gespe’gewa’gi Institute of Natural Understanding

 GINU is governed by a Board of Directors and employs eleven full-time staff.
 Its member communities include Eel River Bar, Listuguj, and Pabineau.

-Core activities include habitat management and stewardship, as well as research and collection of Mi’gmaq Ecological Knowledge.
-Research projects include seasonal activities consistent with the GINU’s strategic objectives, with measurable scientific results and reports.
+Core activities include habitat management and stewardship, as well as the research and collection of Mi’gmaq Ecological Knowledge.
+Research projects include seasonal activities consistent with GINU’s strategic objectives, providing measurable scientific results and reports.

-GINU conducts public and community outreach on aquatic resource management activities, as well as public education efforts.
-These include the widely popular “Fish Friends” program that puts salmon egg incubators in the classroom.
+GINU conducts public and community outreach on aquatic resource management activities, as well as public education efforts to promote awareness and conservation.

-Project monitoring and evaluation activities includes initiatives and opportunities that are identified in any given year for an on-going or one time activity outside of the GINU’s core business.
+Project monitoring and evaluation activities include initiatives and opportunities identified in any given year for ongoing or one-time activities outside of GINU’s core business.

-Stream enhancement and restoration activities are conducted annually, in partnership with schools, municipalities ands aquatic groups.
+Stream enhancement and restoration activities are conducted annually in partnership with schools, municipalities, and aquatic groups.